ichl01/ichl01/README.md

 - 👋 Hi, I’m @ichl01
 - 👀 I’m interested in ...
 Java,Python,Android
 - 🌱 I’m currently learning ...
-Maiking Android apps
+Electron

 <!---
 ichl01/ichl01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.